Real-Dev-Squad/discord-slash-commands/CONTRIBUTING.md

 To check this, try running '/verify' command in your discord

-(Note:`if it doesn't run , try running the command it almost three to four times.`)
+(Note:`if it doesn't run , try running the command almost three to four times.`)

 Now you are ready to contribute to the Repository.